odskee/SimpleKeybindProxy/README.md

 ### Using Web Sockets
 _Test using any tool of choice (Weasel for Firefox for example)._

 Using Web Sockets is a far better method as it allows request feedback and multi-landing site communication.
-SKP works by either sending or receiving JSON text over web socket.
-Each request you make needs to be structured, while each response contains feedback on your request - a full list of JSON descriptors are available in Apendix 3.
+SKP works by sending and receiving JSON text over web socket.
+Each request you make needs to be structured according to the specific command model.
+Each command will produce a response, containing the requested command and the outcome of the request (success or fail) - note that there is a `CommandSuccess` flag to indicate a successful receipt and translation of the command in addition to a `Success` flag indicating the result of the command request itself.
+A full list of JSON descriptors are available in Apendix 3.

 Important note: The max size of a message is 512; meaning any messages above this size will be split into multiple parts.